LYNN MARIE KIRBY

 Conceived as a subversive intervention when a collaboration between Etel and myself was rejected from the show Words and Places: Etel Adnan.
 This work consists of sentences from Etel’s Paris When It’s Naked (1993) containing the word “Paris” read into a speech-to-text program.
 Etel then intervened into her earlier, now “translated” text.
 This block of text became a broadsheet distributed outside the show with a scan code link to the accompanying video made up of mistranslations of the word “Paris” and outlines of Etel’s paintings on view inside the exhibition.
 Back, Back Again to Paris and two other collaborative works are included in our book Oracular Transmissions (2020; X Artists’ Books).

 Following the screening, Kirby — who is staying in Paris this fall — will be joined in conversation with film scholar Charlie Hewison.
-Copies of two books published by X Artists’ Books in Los Angeles will be available at The Film Gallery: Time & Place: on the work of Lynn Marie Kirby (2024) and Oracular Transmissions (2020).
-Both books are available to order online in Europe through Les Presses du Réel.
+Copies of Time & Place: on the work of Lynn Marie Kirby (2024) published by X Artists’ Books in Los Angeles are available at The Film Gallery.
+Oracular Transmissions (2020) is also available through Les Presses du Réel.

 //